Dr Alan Blackburn

 Ahmed Nassar, in progress, “Spatial-temporal urban change analysis in Dubai city and its environmental impact using remote sensing and GIS”

-Alison Birkett, in progress, “Dung beetles and ecosystem services in UK uplands: predicting responses to future changes in climate and land use.”
+Alison Birkett, in progress, “Dung beetles and ecosystem functions in UK uplands: predicting responses to environmental change.”
 NERC studentship.

-Alex Parker, in progress, “Exploring the potential of remote sensing techniques in irrigation scheduling for potato crops” Perry Foundation Studentship.
+Alex Parker, Ph.D.
+2014, “Exploring the potential of remote sensing techniques in irrigation scheduling for potato crops” Perry Foundation Studentship.